Zulfiqar Ahmad Naqshbandi

-Zulfiqar Ahmad Naqshbandi (born 1 April 1953) is a Pakistani Islamic scholar and a Sufi shaykh of the Naqshbandi order.
+Zulfiqar Ahmad Naqshbandi (1 April 1953 – 14 December 2025) was a Pakistani Islamic scholar and a Sufi shaykh of the Naqshbandi mystic order.
+Naqshbandi was listed among The 500 Most Influential Muslims for 2013–2014.

-He is the founder of Mahadul-Faqir Al-Islami, Jhang.
+Naqshbandi was the founder of Mahadul-Faqir Al-Islami, Jhang and was known for his association with the Deobandi school of thought.
+Naqshbandi delivered religious addresses in Pakistan and abroad, including India, where he spoke at institutions such as Darul Uloom Deoband and Darul Uloom Waqf, Deoband.

+He was widely regarded as a credible elder of the Naqshbandi order and maintained theological positions aligned with mainstream Deobandi scholars and was noted for his extensive literary output at a time when Sufi scholarly production was considered to be in decline.
+He authored over one hundred books on Islamic jurisprudence, spirituality, ethics, and social issues.

+Naqshbandi died on 14 December 2025 at the age of 72.

 Biography

 In 2011, Zulfiqar Ahmad Naqshbandi travelled to India and addressed in few organized programs at Eidgah Bilali Mansab tank and Chanchalguda Junior College in Hyderabad.
 He also spoke at programs in the Masjid Rasheed of Darul Uloom Deoband and at Darul Uloom Waqf, Deoband.

 In December 2018, Zulfiqar Ahmad Naqshbandi said that conspiracies against the belief of Finality of Prophethood are a matter of concern for Muslims.
-Ahmadis / Qadyanis must be made to follow the law of the country, and they should be removed from the key posts.
+Ahmadis and Qadyanis must be made to follow the law of the country, and they should be removed from the key posts.

 A question asked at the Darul Ifta of Darul Uloom Deoband about Naqshbandi's reliability was answered as "Zulfiqar Ahmad Naqshbandi is a credible elderly figure of the Naqshbandi order and follows the same track as of the scholars of Deoband".

-Mr. Zulfiqar Ahmad Naqshbandi was among the world's 500 most influential Muslims during 2013 / 14.
-The 500 Most Influential Muslims.
+Naqshbandi was among the world's The 500 Most Influential Muslims during 2013–2014.

-Even though Sufi intellectual output has fallen in modern times, Naqshbandi remains an exception and has published widely.
+Even though Sufi intellectual output has fallen in modern times, Naqshbandi remained an exception and has published widely.

+Death

+Zulfiqar Naqshbandi died on the morning of 14 December 2025, at the age of 72.